 Arts and Crafts

 There are so many ideas on sites like Pinterest to inspire you when it comes to crafts.
 You could make your own candles or jewelry.
 You could draw, paint or sew.
 You could get into card making, you could use an online card maker or create something using paper and decorations.
 You could knit or create decorative homeware items.
 If you sew things like cushions curtains even clothes, you could save yourself quite a bit of money as well as have fun in the process.
 Another fun crafty thing to try is upcycling furniture.
 You can give a new lease of life to an old piece with some paint and new hardware- perfect for saving money on new furnishings in the home.
+Another fun craft is making items to sell, like matt oilcloths which are really popular both for on tables and under high chairs for baby messes.
 The world really is your oyster!

 Baking is a fun hobby and something that will surely go down well with family and friends!
 With a few simple store cupboard ingredients, you can make all kinds of cakes, cookies, pastries and savories.
 There are loads of recipes online which you could follow along to until you’re confident enough to create your own.
 If you’re conscious of fat and sugar, there are healthier alternatives you could make too.
 Wholegrain spinach and cheese muffins, for example, make a healthy grab and go breakfast or snack.
 You could make vegan or gluten free goodies if you or any of your family member has special dietary requirements.
 It would certainly be cheaper than buying from a store, and you know exactly what’s gone into it too.
 If you want to bake but also want the convenience factor, a bread machine is a good investment.
 You get to flavor it however you like, but the kneading, proving and baking is all done in one machine.
 As long as you have a good dough recipe, it will work every time.